evandenbeld/bar-arduino/README.md

 c++ code for the Arduino hardware.
 See http://www.baeyens.it/eclipse/ for Eclipse plugin.

-The code is written for the Arduino UNO using serial communication, or Seeeduino Mega 2560 us:wqing parralel communication.
+The code is written for the Arduino UNO using serial communication, or Seeeduino Mega 2560 using parralel communication.